-The more companies that register, the higher chances are that the industry will be full of good actors texting for legitimate reasons.
+Plus, the more companies that register, the higher chances are that the industry will be full of good actors texting for legitimate reasons.
 This can help create a greater sense of trust and security throughout the industry.
-Not to mention, cutting down on spam overall can help create a greater sense of trust for those customers who are receiving messages.
+Not to mention, cutting down on spam overall can help make a greater sense of trust for customers receiving messages.

-Registering will help improve the deliverability of your messages because those messages will be less likely to be flagged or blocked by the carriers.
+Registering will improve the deliverability of your messages.
+That’s because registered phone numbers are less likely to be flagged or blocked by the carriers.
 Since the legislation to regulate mobile communication was passed, the carriers have increased their filtering of potential violations like spam or fraud.
-You can think of registering with The Campaign Registry as a pre-screening or pre-verification of your business., kind of like TSA PreCheck at the airport, but for your messaging.
-What you’re messaging and why you’re messaging will already be on record and therefore less likely to be flagged and blocked.
+You can think of registering with The Campaign Registry as a pre-screening or pre-verification of your business.
+In other words, it's similar to TSA PreCheck at the airport but for text messaging.

 Send more messages per second

-In addition to more security, you should be able to send more messages per second once you’ve registered.
-This is called your throughput rate, and single-use campaigns will have higher throughputs than mixed-use campaigns will when registered with the Campaign Registry.
-Before The Campaign Registry, the rate of sending texts was one text per second.
-After, it will be more than that, though The Campaign Registry has not yet released an exact number per second.
+You’ll also be able to send more messages per second once you’ve registered.
+This is called your throughput rate, and single-use campaigns will have higher throughputs than mixed-use campaigns when registered with The Campaign Registry.

-Plus, this will allow companies to send bulk messages without using a shortcode which can save a significant amount of money.
-Shortcodes can cost thousands per month, and after registering with The Campaign Registry, they won’t be necessary any longer.
+This increase in throughput rate allows companies to send mass messages without using a shortcode which can save a significant amount of money.
+Shortcodes can cost thousands per month.

-There are a few forms and some information that would be helpful for you to have on hand when you start your registration.
-Certain information is necessary to verify your business, what your business does, how it uses texting, and more.
+There are a few forms and information you need to register.
+This information helps verify your business, how it uses texting, how it’s getting opt-ins, and more.